-Funding Allocated: The County has allocated \$17,241,423 or 80.7% of the total grants allocation for home buy-outs.
+Funding Allocated: The County has allocated \$16,193,367 or 75.8% of the total grants allocation for home buy-outs.

 Basis for Allocation: The storm event of October 2015 impacted some of the most vulnerable neighborhoods in the County.
 As described in the unmet needs assessment above, four neighborhoods are identified as Disaster Risk Reduction Areas.
 These areas have experienced and continue to experience hardships related to heavy storm impacts and therefore present a risk to repetitive losses and longer-term risk and assistance concerns.
 The County has conducted an in-depth cost reasonableness assessment and cost-benefit analysis comparing the buy-out program with other mitigation strategies that may otherwise be eligible uses of CDBG-DR funding.
 It is the County's determination that a fully funded and strategic buy-out program will provide for the greatest reduction in future risk to life and property.
 The buy-out program and subsequent infrastructure improvements in the disaster area will provide stability not only for those homeowners who participate in the buy-out program but also residents in the surrounding areas and downstream.
-Average costs per unit for the buy-out are estimated to be only slightly higher than a home elevation program.
-However, the buy-out program, along with the available incentives for new home purchase, provide for the highest and best use of the CDBG-DR funds.
+Average costs per unit for the buy-out program, along with the available incentives for new home purchase, provide for the highest and best use of the CDBG-DR funds.

-Therefore, in an effort to serve the largest number of households possible and mitigate against future storm impacts, this plan allocates \$17,241,423 in funding towards the purchase of homes in the most flood prone areas of the County.
+Therefore, in an effort to serve the largest number of households possible and mitigate against future storm impacts, this plan allocates \$16,193,367 in funding towards the purchase of homes in the most flood prone areas of the County.
 This allocation will provide for all unmet needs of LMI households and is also in proportion to the percentage of unmet needs for housing in the County and will address approximately 88% of the potential needed for the voluntary buy-out program.